Low Taper Fade Wavy Haircuts for Men

 Face Shape and Personality Match

-Oval Face: Works with nearly every Low Taper Fade Wavy style.
-Try a brushed-back or bro flow for balance and natural polish.
+Oval face: Works with nearly every version.
+Try a brushed-back or bro flow for balance.

-Round Face: Add height and angles with a wavy quiff, pompadour, or textured fringe to elongate the face.
+Round face: Add height and angles with a quiff, pompadour, or textured fringe to lengthen the face.

-Rectangular or Long Face: Focus on width.
-Choose a textured crop or curly fringe to balance proportions.
+Rectangular or long face: Focus on width with a textured crop or curly fringe.

-Diamond or Triangular Face: Choose styles like the Low Taper Fade Bun or long wavy top to widen the upper area and soften cheekbones.
+Diamond or triangular face: A bun or long wavy top widens the upper area and softens the cheekbones.

 Common Mistakes to Avoid